romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which configuration allows a workflow to be triggered by multiple events in GitHub Actions?
+Q: Which configuration allows a workflow to be triggered by multiple events in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Use the on keyword to specify a list of events, like push, pull_request, and schedule**